UNINETTSigma2/documentation/storage/backup.md

 Snapshots are taken with the following frequencies:
 * `/nird/home`:
-  - daily snapshots for the last 365 days
+  - daily snapshots for the last 7 days
+  - weekly snapshots for the last 6 weeks
 * `/nird/projects`:
   - daily snapshots for the last 7 days
-  - weekly snapshots for the last 5 weeks
+  - weekly snapshots for the last 6 weeks

 Scratch areas (`/cluster/work` and `/node/scratch`) does *not* have any backup.